Consequences Of Recidivism Or Reoffending In Singapore Law

 4. Stricter Supervision

-Some individuals may be subjected to stricter post-release conditions, such as electronic tagging or regular reporting to authorities, to minimise the chances of further re-offending.
+Some individuals may be subject to stricter post-release conditions, such as electronic tagging or regular reporting to authorities, to minimise the risk of further reoffending.

 5. Permanent Criminal Record